line/centraldogma/site/src/sphinx/templates-variables.rst

 Permissions
 ^^^^^^^^^^^

-Variable UI require specific roles:
+The Variable UI requires specific roles:

 - **Project-level variables**: Requires ``MEMBER`` role or higher in the project
 - **Repository-level variables**: Requires ``WRITE`` role or higher in the repository